MelbourneHighSchoolRobotics/ev3sim/docs/ev3_extensions.rst

 ^^^^^^^^

 Sometimes, you want a message to stay open on the console, and you might even want to change what is shown.
 As an example, you might want to print your motor speeds every tick.
-In order to achieve this functionality, you can use the ``alive_id`` key when printing.
+In order to achieve this functionality, you can use the ``alive_id`` keyword when printing.
 Example:

 .. code-block:: python